 If you are thinking of buying your PrEP online, it is important you attend your local sexual health clinic for regular health checks and STI screens, as PrEP does not protect you from other STIs.

 Although PrEP is a very safe medication with very few side effects, some (particularly older) men need to keep a close eye on their liver (renal) function, and in some cases lower their PrEP dose to event-based.

 Find out more about PrEP on I want PrEP now.

 Freetesting.hiv is commissioned to provide free home test kits to people in England only.
-Whether you can get a free kit or not depends on whether your local authority are funding this particular service.
+Whether you can get a free kit or not depends on whether your local authority is funding this particular service.

 There are lots of other places to get tested: sexual health clinics, GP surgeries or A&E departments.
 The NHS provides free and confidential testing for everyone in the UK, regardless of immigration or residency status.

 People who have been diagnosed with HIV are called HIV positive (sometimes written HIV+).

 You will have two to four regular appointments a year at your HIV clinic to make sure your treatment is working properly and that you are well.